carehart/lucee-docs/docs/recipes/single-vs-multi-mode.md

 For example, in multi-mode the Lucee Admins have colour themes, Red is the Server Admin, Blue is the Web Admin.

-If you only every do configuration under the Red Server Admin, you are already quite close to using Lucee in single mode.
+If you only ever do configuration under the Red Server Admin, you are already quite close to using Lucee in single mode.

 ## What is Single Mode?

-Single Mode consolidates all configurations into a single context.

-This is ideal for environments where multiple web contexts are unnecessary.
+Single Mode consolidates all configurations into a single context.This is ideal for environments where multiple web contexts are unnecessary.

 Instead of maintaining separate configurations for each context, Single Mode simplifies operations by unifying them into one.

 ## Key Differences

-- All hosts served by a Lucee instance share the same Application name space, so `myapp` on `host1` is the same as `myapp` on `host2`, consider using `cgi.http_host` etc as part of the application name, if required
+- All hosts served by a Lucee instance share the same Application name space, so `myapp` on `host1` is the same as `myapp` on `host.
+Consider using `cgi.http_host` etc as part of the application name, if required
-- Mappings are the same across all hosts, so any application specific mappings should be done in `Application.cfc`, where as previously you might have done them in the Web Context Admin
+- Mappings are the same across all hosts, so any application specific mappings should be done in `Application.cfc`, whereas previously you might have done them in the Web Context Admin
 - mod_cfml is still required in single mode when using multiple hosts with Apache
-- Lower memory usage, as there is only one Lucee instance in single mode, less memory is required
+- Lower memory usage: as there is only one Lucee instance in single mode, less memory is required
 - One single common log directory

 ### **Configuration**